+Artist contracts.
 Policies establish the process for contracting artists commissioned for percent for art projects.
-Across the states, various agencies are responsible for executing artist contracts, including the state arts agency, the jurisdictional agency, the comptroller, the planning and budgeting office, or the agency responsible for capital projects.
+Across the states, various agencies are responsible for executing artist contracts, including the state arts agency, the jurisdictional agency, the comptroller, the planning and budgeting office, and the agency responsible for capital projects.

-Installation, Maintenance and Conservation
+Installation, maintenance and conservation.
 Generally, policies for installing, maintaining and conserving percent for art projects assign that responsibility to the state arts agency.
-Installation is a multistep process that includes shipping and related insurance, site preparation, post-installation cleanup and documentation.
+Installation is a multistep process that includes shipping and related insurance, site preparation, postinstallation cleanup and documentation.
 In some states, tenant agencies and percent for art committees are in charge of conservation.
 A related policy measure is allocating a portion of percent for art funds to a dedicated maintenance and conservation fund, which enables the responsible party to attend to maintenance needs over time.